 The first step is to provide the tools necessary to arrest the inflammatory process affecting the brain.
 This may include labs to determine metabolic and genetic factors that may predispose a patient to inflammation and require support to mitigate the process.

-Next we asses the brain and its function with a detailed neurological exam combined with QEEG (Quantitative Electro Encephalography) and LORETA (Low Resolution Electroencephalographic Tomography).
+Next we assess the brain and its function with a detailed neurological exam combined with QEEG (Quantitative Electro Encephalography) and LORETA (Low Resolution Electroencephalographic Tomography).

 Finally we implement the plan.
 This will always be unique to the patient and their specific situation and needs but it will include continued neuro-metabolic support to get inflammation as low as possible while supporting neural repair pathways.
 Then neurologically to retrain the brain and facilitate new neural pathways to replace those that have been damaged and stimulate those that may be dormant to a greater state of function.